yellowpanda/challenges/challenge2/README.md

 dotnet sln add consumer
 ```

-I use the sam nuget package as above and use the consumer example described [here](https://docs.confluent.io/kafka-clients/dotnet/current/overview.html).
+I use the same nuget package as above and use the consumer example described [here](https://docs.confluent.io/kafka-clients/dotnet/current/overview.html).

 ```powershell